Skip to main content

 Tried: Opening the downloaded file in a text editor or double-clicking it in a file manager expecting a viewable document.

-The file has no extension, so some editors or file managers treat it as a binary or unknown type and refuse to open it or display garbled output.
-Running 'cat flag' in the terminal bypasses all extension-based guessing and prints the raw bytes directly to stdout, which works correctly for any plain-text file regardless of name.
+With no extension, some editors and file managers treat the file as binary or unknown, and either refuse to open it or show garbled output. cat skips all extension-based guessing and writes the raw bytes to stdout, which works for any plain-text file whatever it is called.

 Tried: Running 'strings flag' to search for the flag instead of 'cat flag'.